-78. No prosecution in respect of any offence under sections seventy-one, seventy-two, or seventy-six shall, if the girl in question was at the time of the alleged offence over the age of fourteen years and under the age of sixteen years, be commenced after the expiration of twelve months from the time of the alleged offence.
+78D.
+No prosecution in respect of any offence under sections seventy one, seventy two, or seventyseven of the Principal Act, as amended by this Act, shall, if the girl in question was at the time of the alleged offence over the age of fourteen years and under the age of sixteen years be commenced after the expiration of twelve months from the time of the alleged offence.